sudarshan2401/tp/docs/DeveloperGuide.md

 1. User chooses to remove a student from a class.
 2. User requests to delete a specific student in a class.
-3. EduTrack deletes the student from that class.
+3. EduTrack removes the student from that class.

    Use case ends.

 **Extensions**

-- 1a.
-Class name is not specified.

-  - 1a1.
-EduTrack informs user that class name is empty.

-    Use case ends.

-- 1b.
-Class name already exists.

-  - 1a1.
-EduTrack informs user that class already exists.

-    Use case ends.

-- 4a.
-Student does not exist

-  - 4a1.
-EduTrack informs user that student is not found.

-    Use case ends.

 - 2a.
-User did not specify the class.
+EduTrack detects that class name is not specified.

   - 2a1.
-EduTrack informs user that class name is not specified in the request.
+EduTrack informs user that class name is empty.
   - 2a2.
 EduTrack terminates the request.

     Use case ends.

 - 2b.
-EduTrack detects that the student is not found in the class.
+EduTrack detects that student index is not specified.

   - 2b1.
-EduTrack informs user that student is not found in class.
+EduTrack informs user that student index is empty.
   - 2b2.
 EduTrack terminates the request.

     Use case ends.
 - 2c.
-EduTrack detects that the class does not exist.
+EduTrack detects that student index is not valid.

   - 2c1.
-EduTrack informs user that the class does not exist.
+EduTrack inform user that student index is invalid.
   - 2c2.
 EduTrack terminates the request.

     Use case ends.

 ---